-- Minimum two years of practising experience, including providing some high quality employment legal advice and representation. - Experience of working in a legal team.. - Empathy for the experiences of migrants and other vulnerable workers.
+- Minimum three years of PQE, including providing high quality employment legal advice and representation. - Experience of working in a legal team, delegating and leading effectively. - Experience of delivering training, supporting participant engagement and receiving good feedback. - Empathy for the experiences of migrants and other vulnerable workers.